AyushmanTripathy/gietu_bus_request/Readme.md

 ## TODO

-- frontend for admins
-- autocancellation of user requests
+-   Change App name ~ One Tap Bus Request
+-   Add Help Section like FAQ type
+-   Just add the GIETU as bus top
+-   Change GIETU Logo
+-   Separate Section for My View and Other Bus stop once clicked on Request
+-   Admin can updates the bus stops and bus count.
+It reflects for all the user

 ## DONE

 -   frontend for users
+-   Crossed Bus icon if no bus is available